w33ble/bootswatcher/README.md

 From the project's root, run `grunt build` or simply just `grunt`.

 Your custom Bootstrap build can be found in the `output` path.

+## 6. Bonus Watch Build

+If you are working on your theme and would like it to be rebuilt as you make changes, simply run `grunt watch` and leave the process open.
+Now, as you save your changes, a fresh copy of you custom Bootstrap will be save in `output`